Transmetropolitan: Story synopsis

 Once elected, Callahan begins to use his presidential power to torment Jerusalem, the source of his trouble during the campaign.
 Jerusalem narrowly escapes a police massacre of people protesting how a recent hate crime was investigated.
-The police refused to release video of the incident, because it reveals several police officers watching the crime occur without interfering.
-Jerusalem writes a story revealing the truth about the crime and subsequent engineered massacre, but Callahan spikes it via "D-Notices", government censorship of stories that could "embarrass" the country and the Callahan administration.
+The police refused to release video of the incident because it reveals three police officers watching the crime occur without interfering.
+Jerusalem writes a story revealing the truth about the crime and subsequent engineered massacre, but Callahan spikes it via "D-Notices", a government censorship of stories that could "embarrass" the country and the Callahan administration.
 After being informed of this, Jerusalem leaks the story via a straight-text news feedsite called The Hole and follows it up with an article exposing Callahan's corrupt circle of advisers, one of whom is a pedophile.
 When Royce runs the story, Callahan forces the paper's board of directors to fire Jerusalem, who makes an agreement to publish his future stories with The Hole.
-Callahan arranges for the City to be left defenseless from a hurricane-like "near-near-near ruinstorm" (an actual ruinstorm can skin anyone caught in it) that ravages the City and kills thousands, using the chaos to destroy the evidence Jerusalem has gathered against him, and places the city under martial law after the storm ends.
-Royce reveals that he had archived most of Jerusalem's evidence and delivers it to him on disk, but during the storm Jerusalem collapses and is diagnosed with an incurable degenerative neurological illness with similar symptoms to Alzheimer's and Parkinson's disease, caused by constant exposure to the now-defunct informational substance known as I-Pollen.
+Callahan arranges for the City to be left defenseless from a hurricane-like superstorm that ravages the City and kills thousands, using the chaos to destroy the evidence Jerusalem has gathered against him, and places the city under martial law after the storm ends.
+Royce reveals that he had archived most of Jerusalem's evidence and delivers it to him on disk, but during the storm, Jerusalem collapses and is diagnosed with an incurable degenerative neurological illness with similar symptoms to Alzheimer's and Parkinson's disease, caused by two-time exposure to the now-defunct informational substance known as I-Pollen.
 With about a year before dementia renders him dysfunctional and only a 1% chance of escaping this fate, Jerusalem increases his vendetta against Callahan, ultimately exposing his evil deeds and bringing the President down.

 In the final issue's epilogue, Jerusalem returns to his mountain home.
 Royce comes to visit, and the assistants show him around the house while explaining that Jerusalem's disease is progressing.
-It is revealed that Channon has a book deal, and Yelena is taking a journalistic role similar to Jerusalem's; Channon and Royce note that Yelena is his spiritual successor, displaying his trademark rage and passion as well as his talent.
+It is revealed that Channon has a book deal, and Yelena is taking a journalistic role similar to Jerusalem's; Channon and Royce note that Yelena is his spiritual successor, displaying his trademark rage and passion, as well as his talent.
 In the garden, Jerusalem tells Royce that the disease is so advanced that he cannot light his own cigarettes, and he forgets one day out of seven.
 When Royce leaves, Jerusalem pulls out a package of cigarettes and what appears to be a handgun.
 He appears to be placing the barrel under his chin, until it is revealed in the next panel that it is a lighter.
-He lights the cigarette and then spins the lighter on his finger, suggesting that he was in fact one of the 1% of patients who recover from the disease, and is now merely faking his illness so that he may enjoy his retirement in peace.
+He lights the cigarette and then spins the lighter on his finger, suggesting that he was, in fact, one of the 1% of patients who recover from the disease, and is now merely faking his illness so that he may enjoy his retirement in peace.